SoyBison/academic-kickstart/content/post/bandcamp_proposal.md

 <div class="text_cell_render border-box-sizing rendered_html">

+This is an ongoing project, full details are availible [here](https://www.coeneedell.com/projects/bandcamp_analysis/) and on [github](https://github.com/SoyBison/bandcamp-album-analysis)

 ### How do indie musicians use visual signs to indicate their subgenre?

 This exploration will work by gathering album covers from bandcamp.